gallarotti/gallarotti.github.io/_posts/2014-03-16-cypher-query-to-generate-japanese-radicals.md

 The Cypher query published at the end of this post is used to reset (i.e. clear) an existing Neo4J database and then recreate the 214 nodes - one for each of the Japanese radicals - needed to bring the project I am working on to a well-know state.
 The query is run whenever testing has brought the system to an unclean state.

-To generate this query, first I got the data from the [Wikipedia Page on Kangxi radicals](http://en.wikipedia.org/wiki/Kangxi_radical), which I massaged the data to look like this:
+To generate this query, first I got the raw data from the [Wikipedia Page on Kangxi radicals](http://en.wikipedia.org/wiki/Kangxi_radical), which then I massaged to look like this:

 ```
 1|一|||1|one|42